-In addition to providing the food service on campus, Caltech Dining Services offers Kosher and Halal meals, late-plates to student athletes others who are unable to make house dinners, Get-Well Meals to students who are sick and any other special dietary requirements.
+In addition to providing the food service on campus, Caltech Dining Services offers Kosher and Halal meals, late-plates to student-athletes others who are unable to make house dinners, Get-Well Meals to students who are sick and other special dietary requirements.

 Founded by students in 1916, the Y was organized to provide extracurricular activities planned and implemented by students as an opportunity to learn leadership skills and discover themselves.
 The mission of today's Y remains the same—to provide opportunities that will prepare students to become engaged, responsible citizens of the world.

 The CARE Team connects students with resources and support.
 Through early identification of academic difficulties, social concerns, behavioral disruptions, or health issues, the CARE Team can partner with students to create individualized plans to help mitigate crises and promote success.

 Looking to meet with one of our career counselors regarding your resume, cover letter, interview or any other career or prehealth program-related topic?
 You have the option to request an appointment or stop by our office for walk-in hours!

 The Caltech Center for Diversity (CCD) mission is to provide education, advocacy, and allyship in order to increase institutional and personal capacity for diversity, ensuring a community committed to equity and inclusive excellence.
 The CCD is also available if you are in need of a non-clinical confidential resource.